 The Learner Driver’s licence is valid for 2 years.
 If you do not go for your Novice licence and pass during that time period, you will be required to the knowledge test again at ICBC.

 With distracted driving levels at an all-time high, you are tasked with not only the safe operation of your vehicle, but also being full aware of others that may not be dedicating their full attention to their driving.

 Here are some strategies to help you stay safe even with the presence of distracted drivers on the road.
 Tip number one is to look ahead of the vehicle in front of you.
-You want to know what the traffic up ahead is doing and not be focused just the brake lights of the vehicle in front of you.
-The reason is if the driver in front of you is distracted with say texting, they may not realize a hazard up ahead or respond late.
+You want to know what the traffic up ahead is doing and not be focused just on the brake lights of the vehicle in front of you.
+The reason is that if the driver in front of you is distracted with say texting, they may not realize a hazard up ahead or respond to it late.
 So you want to keep a good following distance from the car in front of you and start slowing down if you see cars further up ahead braking.

 Another tip is to keep clear of other vehicle blind spots.
 So in another video we talked about where the blind spots of a vehicle are and how there can be a vehicle traveling beside your vehicle and you would not be able to see them just by looking into your side mirrors.
 For this reason, when approaching vehicles traveling in the next lane over, you’ll want to avoid unnecessarily staying in their blind spot for too long.